ckdextergames/Icarus_mods/README.md

 * Level 2 provides some real challenges in dealing with the increased spawning in each biome you enter.
 * Level 3?
 Ha!
 You can't handle level 3...
 Seriously, be prepared.
 There will be TONS of crazed quadrapeds ready to attack at every turn.
 Y'all been warned.

+Notes:
+A. This mod only impacts Hard Mode prospects and open world.
+If there's a lot of popular demand, I could consider making different versions for medium, but for now, it's just for Hard.
-Note: This mod doesn't specifically alter Horde Mode waves.
+B. This mod doesn't specifically alter Horde Mode waves.
 For that, I'd suggest Semac's mods.

 Good hunting!